 Higher ed should be concerned about the average mental health of social media managers, especially when it comes to crisis situations.
 The expertise of a social media manager and what they are expected to do in a crisis is so much newer when compared to more traditional methods of communications and marketing, and therefor these positions and teams may have fewer established support systems.
 Data shows that institutions with larger social media teams - and support systems of like-minded people - are more likely to have social media managers with better mental health.

-Dr. Yaping Anderson, licensed psychologist at the West Virginia University Carruth Center for Psychological and Psychiatric Services , said it is critical to provide social media managers an opportunity to “take out the trash.”
+Dr. Yaping Anderson, licensed psychologist at the West Virginia University Carruth Center for Counseling and Psychological Services , said it is critical to provide social media managers an opportunity to “take out the trash.”
 "Trash," in this context, comes to all the stressors that may exist, whether that be negative comments, frustrations with co-workers, struggles on a project, etc. Anderson added that while a certain amount of stress is good to help someone stay motivated and energized, sometimes people let emotional baggage add up.
 It’s especially tough to “take out the trash” in crisis situations and for “teams of one” who may not have an outlet or a person to vent frustrations.

 Furthermore, it’s fairly normal to experience negative mental health, but